 How To Improve Feather Quality In Parrots

-To help your parrot maintain health feathers, you should offer proper care in all aspects of its life.
+To enable your parrot to maintain healthy feathers, you should offer proper care in all aspects of its life.
 This will include its meals, its environment, and even how much sun it gets.

 Long periods of stress are responsible for feather banding.
 This will eventually lead to behavioral problems and feather plucking.
 A stressed parrot is likely unhappy, bored, or lonely.
 That’s all the more reason to provide it with an enriching and stress-free environment.

-It is best to place the bird’s main cage in a room that doesn’t get a lot of action or noise.
+It is best to place the parrot’s main cage in a room without much action or noise.
 Remember that parrots are prey animals, and it doesn’t take much to startle them.

 You should also make sure the cage itself is large enough, full of toys and other enrichment items.
 A parrot’s cage is its home, so try not to change things too rapidly and trigger stress.

 A socialized parrot is a happy and stress-free parrot.
-Spend lots of time with your bird, and allow it to join you in other parts of the house.
+Spend time with your parrot and allow it to join you in other parts of the house.
 For example, setting up a perch in the living room is a great way to let it spend time with its family.

-Keep the cage away from any vents or air-conditioning outputs too.
-These air flows are notorious for drying our parrot’s feathers and skin.
+Keep the cage away from any vents or air-conditioning units.
+These airflows are notorious for drying our parrot’s feathers and skin.